gusye1234/llm-as-function/readme.md

 from llm_as_function import gpt35_func # gpt35_func using gpt-3.5-turbo as the LLM backend
 from pydantic import BaseModel, Field

-# Validate and Define Input Types with Pydantic
+# Validate and Define output types with Pydantic
 class Result(BaseModel):
     emoji: str = Field(description="The output emoji")